metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 ## Advanced tab

-Hopefully, this tab should not be much used - and even less in future versions.
+Hopefully, this tab should not be much used.
 In any case, it should not need to be changed frequently.
-There are four sections as shown in the sceeen print below:
+There are five sections as shown in the sceeen print below:

 ![Advanced options](https://i.imgur.com/H2YLAmA.jpg)